rough7sea/rough7sea/README.md

-- Hi, I’m Danila Karnatsevich 👋
+- Hi, I’m Danila 👋
-- I'm software Java developer
+- I'm software developer
 - If you have any suggestions just email me on karnacevich5323537@gmail.com 👀

 <!---